|Study type||Study Tier||Start Date||Duration||Course Contact|

 WHO IS THE COURSE FOR?

-The part- time 3 -year Foundation Degree (FdA) in Learning Support is designed for current and aspiring Teaching Assistants, SEN workers and those working 1-1 with students with special needs who wish to gain a professional recognition via a university level qualification.
+The full time 2 year Foundation Degree (FdA) in Learning Support is designed for current and aspiring Teaching Assistants, SEN workers and those working 1-1 with students with special needs who wish to gain a professional recognition via a university level qualification.

 The course will provide the opportunity to develop your knowledge and critical understanding of supporting learning and take your education support role to the next level.